wessenstam/ts2019/karbon/karbon.rst

 Click **Create**.

-Deployment of the cluster should take approximately X minutes.
-During this time, Karbon is... *<What is it doing?>*
+Deployment of the cluster should take approximately 10 minutes.
+During this time, Karbon is pulling images from public image repositories for the **master**, **etcd**, and **worker** nodes, as well as **flannel**, the Nutanix Volumes plugin, and any additional Karbon plugins.
+Support for authenticated proxy and dark site image repositories will be added post-GA.

 Filtering VMs for **wordpress-**\ *Initials* in **Prism Central** will display the master, etcd, and worker VMs provisioned by Karbon.